-By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, AlbumArt.org, and Google Image Search, and Wikipedia, in that order.
-You can reorder the sources or remove some to speed up the process using the sources configuration option.
+Currently, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, Amazon, and AlbumArt.org (in that order).

 When looking for local album art, beets checks for image files located in the same folder as the music files you're importing.
 Beets prefers to use an image file whose name contains "cover", "front", "art", "album" or "folder", but in the absence of well-known names, it will use any image file in the same folder as your music files.